pingswept/dev-log/2015-11-esp8266-arduino-ide.markdown

 Set `Tools > Programmer` to `esptool`.
 (Hmmm.
 That doesn't appear in the menu.)

-Need FTDI adapter to talk to ESP8266.
+Need 3.3 V FTDI adapter to talk to ESP8266.

+Connect adapter to ESP8266 with TX -> RX, RX -> TX, and GND -> GND.

+Power ESP8266 with 3.3 V.

+Connect `CH_PD` to VCC.

+Connect `GPIO_0` to ground to start bootloader mode.